renatoathaydes/rawhttp/content/rawhttp-modules/duplex.md

 Its `connect` methods are used from a client to connect to a server, while the `accept` methods should be used within a HTTP server to handle requests from a client.

-Example code on the server:
+Example Kotlin code on the server:

 {{< highlight kotlin >}}
 import rawhttp.core.*